mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 ### Manual Installation

 If your server doesn't have access to the internet, you can download the latest [plugin binary release](https://github.com/mattermost/mattermost-plugin-msteams-meetings/releases) and upload it to your server via **System Console > Plugin Management**.
-The releases on this page are the same used by the Marketplace.
+The releases on this page are the same versions available on the Plugin Marketplace.

 ## Configuration